sidprobstein/rosette_api/README.txt

 Operation
 ---------
-Enrich.py iterates through each json file, takes the fields "subject" and "body", combines them, and sends them to Rosette API for entity extraction.
-(This will be specified on the CLI in a future version.)

-The response from Rosette is written out to a file of the same name, in the response subdirectory.
+Enrich.py iterates through each input file, combines fields "subject" and "body", and sends them to Rosette API for entity extraction.
+(The fields will be specified on the CLI in a future version.)
+The response from Rosette is written out to a file of the same name as the input file, but located in the response subdirectory.

 Enrich.py then filters the entities to those with confidence > 0.1 and groups them into lists by type.
-Finally, it merges those types with the input file, and writes the enriched file into the enriched subdirectory.
+Finally, it merges those lists with the input file, and writes the result into the enriched subdirectory.

-Enrich.py will automatically use a saved response file instead of calling Rosette API.
+Enrich.py will not overwrite a saved response or a file in the enriched subdirectory.
-This allows you to modify the filtering and representation of the response without incurring charges.
-Just delete the enriched file before running enrich.py.
+This is intended to allow modification of filtering and mapping logic (starting with '# filter/map entities' in the module) without calling Rosette API live each time.
+Delete the enriched file after making modifications to make enrich.py create a new version using the saved response.

-If you want to get a new response file from Rosette API, delete the response file.
-It only makes senes to do this if your input file has changed, or Rosette has.
+To obtain an updated response from Rosette API, delete the response file.
+Note that it only makes sense to do this if your input file has changed -- or Rosette has.

 Notes
 -----
-Only Entity Extraction is currently supported.
+* Only Entity Extraction is currently supported